Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

       Schedules downtime for a specified service.
 If the "fixed" argument is set to one (1), downtime will start and end at the times specified by the "start" and "end" arguments.
 Otherwise, downtime will begin between the "start" and "end" times and last for "duration" seconds.
 The "start" and "end" arguments are specified in time_t format (seconds since the UNIX epoch).
 The specified service downtime can be triggered by another downtime entry if the "trigger_id" is set to the ID of another scheduled downtime entry.
 Set the "trigger_id" argument to zero (0) if the downtime for the specified service should not be triggered by another downtime entry.

-**Note** Alignak will automatically set an acknowledge.on the downtimed service.
+**Note** Alignak will automatically set an acknowledge on the downtimed service.

 SEND_CUSTOM_HOST_NOTIFICATION